clarinetJWD/bolder-weather-card/README.md

 ## Theme Variables

 Almost every aspect of this card can be modified using theme variables (and without card-mod).
+These can be applied in two ways, see below.

+### Modifying your theme's YAML file

 Just add a line to your theme's yaml file with the variable name and value to override the default: